 How to Build this Form

 This form starts by cloning our popup form in order to match our existing styles and take advantage of the work we’ve already done.
 You could just as easily start by creating a new form and using Klaviyo's default flyout.

 First, we change the form type on the Styles tab.
 We are using the bottom-right flyout position because we want to be noticed, but we don’t want to get in the way.
 You can experiment with other positions.
 Monitor your form’s engagement rate to see if changing your flyout position leads to a higher rate.

 For content, we hardly changed anything from the popup we built in the first example.
 This shows you just how easy it is to create a new form experience.
 On the other hand, you might want to make some modifications to the content of new forms you create.
 For this flyout, one simple idea would be to use a photo that reflects the type of data you’re collecting.
 In the example below, we replaced our original photo with a photo showing a collection of coffee types and colors.

-As a last step, we set up our targeting and prefilled the email field.
-We can take this example one step further.
+As a last step, we can take this example one step further.
 We already know the customers we are targeting because they have made a purchase and been added to our Klaviyo account.
 So, we can remove the email field and make it even easier for our customers to quickly understand and fill out our form.

 Customers that see this form are already in our Klaviyo account.
 Any customer who follows through and submits will have their roast preference data added to their profile.

 Facebook advertising gives you the tools to reach very specific groups of customers.
 With Klaviyo signup forms and URL targeting, you can continue to customize the journey after customers click one of your Facebook ads and navigate to your site.

 This video walks through how to set up a popup that only displays to customers coming to your site from your Facebook ads.